Colorado AI Act · SB 26-189

 Companies using AI in operations

-If your organization uses an AI system to make or substantially influence a consequential decision:
+If your organization uses automated decision-making technology to materially influence a consequential decision about a person:

 For developers